What is skin cancer screening?

 Most of the skin is observed with the naked eye.
 During the exam, dermatology providers at Signature Plastic Surgery and Dermatology may take notes of any spots that need further examination.
 Some lesions may also be examined using a specialized handheld microscope for the skin.

 What the Doctor Is Looking For

-During a skin cancer screening, Dr. Booth will be looking for signs of skin cancers and pre-cancers.
+During a skin cancer screening, the dermatologist will be looking for signs of skin cancers and pre-cancers.
 Your initial professional exam provides a baseline of information, such as the general appearance that is normal for your skin.
 From this point, you and the dermatologist can recognize changes that may indicate irregular cell growth in a mole.

 Signs of Melanoma